dockstore/dockstore-documentation/docs/advanced-topics/legacy/tool-legacy-registration.rst

    My Tools

-The left side menu is a list of all image repositories associated with the user, grouped lexicographically by namespace.
+The left side menu is a list of all image repositories associated with the user, grouped alphabetically by namespace.
 Each tool is named after the docker location of the associated Docker image, in this example, ``quay.io/collaboratory/dockstore-tool-bamstats``.
 Detailed information and links for each tool are located on the 'Info' tab.
 The